 Low grade inflammation in the body can cause a multitude of health problems, and has been linked to depression in multiple studies, and across multiple populations.
 And unfortunately, the modern North American diet is highly inflammatory.
 Our reliance on grains, sugars and processed food leads to inflammation in the body.
 As well, eating meat that has not been raised properly (eg. cows eating grains rather than grass) is also extremely inflammatory.
 Did you know that cows fed grass product meat with an omega 6 to omega 3 ratio of 1:1, while cows raised on grains product meat with an omega 6 to omega 3 ratio of 20:1.
 The same goes for fish.
 If fish is fed corn or other grains it actually has a very high omega 6 level and a very low omega 3 level.
 And since omega 3 is an anti-inflammatory fatty acid, and omega 6 an inflammatory fatty acid, all this extra omega 6 that most people are consuming leads to systemic inflammation.

 But the news isn’t all bad.
 There are many things you can do to change your diet to help address all of these issues I just outlined.
 And I want to show you how.
 In my next post I will discuss just How To Eat To Treat Depression.
-Now, I don’t know when that post will be ready, so to ensure you don’t miss it please sign up for my newsletter below and you will be informed as soon as the post goes live.

 If you would like to start reading about what you can do on your own, I highly suggest reading the book The Gut and Psychology Syndrome.
 This was one of the first books ever written that connect food to depression (as well as many other psychological issues).
 It is a great read.
 You can find the book here: